Malfoy Manor’s grandfather clock was striking and chiming relentlessly.

-“Have an effect on you, did it?”
-The old man replied.
+“Have an effect on you, did it?” the old man replied rather blankly.

-“Look, I don’t know if any of that would really come to pass, but I do think ten years of suffering through Christmas is long enough."
+“Look, I don’t know if any of that would really come to pass, but I do think nine years of suffering through Christmas is long enough."

 “Very wise, my grandson.
 Very wise indeed.”